KasraF/SnipPy/README.md

 4. `IMGSUM`: Absolute path to the `img-summary.py` file in `vscode/src/run.py`
 5. `SYNTH`: Absolute path to the `synthesizer` jar file in `synthesizer/target/scala-2.13/PythonSynthesizer-assembly-0.1.jar`

-But you can just use the `./run.sh` script instead, after setting the `PYTHON3` and `SCALA` variables in that file instead.
+But you can just use the `./run.sh` script instead :)

 ## TODOs
 2. Write the complete build scripts